 Kadosh derives from the Hebrew, it translates: HOLY, meaning: separated, separation of natures, of common, impure things.

-For now, Kadosh is a series of nine digital images manipulated to the blue color, which for me could represent loneliness.
+For now, Kadosh is a series of nine digital images manipulated to the blue color.